Getting Started with MaxTAF

 Suites of Suites

-To create a suite of suites, follow the same process for cases, but when you enter the ‘add items’ dialogue, there is a tab at the top in which suites can be selected instead of cases.
+To create a suite of suites, follow the same process for adding cases, but when you enter the ‘add items’ dialogue, click the "suites" tab at the top of the dialog and select the desired suite

 Suite Parameters